HollyEvergreen/Infinite-Creation-Online/README.md

     DAY 3
     </h3>
     <p>
-    Today I sculpted the terrain for my dev map which the hmp is from abot an hour north of vancouver near squamish.<br>Also I have a name for the game <p id="awesomeName">INFINITE CREATION ONLINE</p>Its pretty cool tbh.
+    Today I sculpted the terrain for my dev map which the hmp is from abot an hour north of vancouver near squamish.<br>Also I have a name for the game <p><b>INFINITE CREATION ONLINE</b></p>Its pretty cool tbh.
     </p>

   </body>